0Vexis0/Windows-10-STIG-Implementation/README.md

 Remiadiated STIG #2
 ----

-# Ensure running as Administrator
+# Ensure running as Administrator for all
 ```powershell
 # Ensure running as Administrator
 $currentUser = [Security.Principal.WindowsIdentity]::GetCurrent()